- Press release, October 4, 2019. Does protecting land help freshwater species? for the recent article.

-- Press release and Podcast, September, 2018, about a recent article Data-intensive ecological research is catalyzed by open science and team science.
+- Press release and Podcast, September, 2018, about the article Data-intensive ecological research is catalyzed by open science and team science.

 The members of the Data Intensive Landscape Limnology Lab at Michigan State University study inland lakes and their landscapes by the thousands.
 The lab, created in 2016, is co-directed by Drs.
 Patricia Soranno and Kendra Spence Cheruvelil, Professors in the Fisheries and Wildlife Department.